digital-asset/daml/ledger/ledger-configuration/protobuf/ledger_configuration.rst

 we follow for evolving the ledger configuration.

-The canonical specification compliant implementation for encoding and decoding ledger configurations is part of the participant-state package in ``ledger/participant-state``.
+The canonical specification compliant implementation for encoding and decoding ledger configurations is part of the ledger-configuration package in ``ledger/ledger-configuration``.

+For historical reasons, we have kept the package name as ``com.daml.ledger.participant.state``.

 Version history
 ^^^^^^^^^^^^^^^